fh2c1/Anonymize-Anyone/README.md

 ## ❤️ Acknowledgement

 We thank the authors for their great work.
-- We were heavily inspired by [DreamBooth](https://arxiv.org/abs/2208.12242) for how train effectively with a small dataset and [DiffusionDPO](https://arxiv.org/abs/2311.12908) for how optimize human preferences into diffusion model.
+- We were heavily inspired by [DreamBooth](https://arxiv.org/abs/2208.12242) for how train effectively with a small dataset and [SimPO](https://arxiv.org/abs/2405.14734) for how to optimize Simple Preference to model.
-- Our training pipeline was modified from the [the diffusers library](https://github.com/huggingface/diffusers).
+- Our inpainting training pipeline was modified from [the diffusers library](https://github.com/huggingface/diffusers).